spiffe/spiffe-csi/README.md

 Driver via a `hostPath` volume.
 The directory backing `emptyDir` volumes are tied to the pod instance and invalidated when the pod is restarted.

+### Permission Denied accessing Workload API directory

+This may be caused by SELinux in environments like OpenShift.
+The SPIFFE CSI Driver attempts to set the container file label on the Workload API socket directory on startup.
+Check the logs to see if it was successful.
+To be successful, the Workload API socket directory must be mounted read-write into the CSI driver container.

 ## Reporting a Vulnerability

 Vulnerabilities can be reported by sending an email to security@spiffe.io.
 A